atomisthq/docs/docs/developer/set-goals.md

         .after(autofix);
 ```

-## Set goals on push
+## Set goals on push with "push rules"

 Finally, you can tell the SDM which goals to run on each push.
-Here, we set the BaseGoals (inspection and autofix) on every push.
-Then if
-this is a Maven project (identified by having a `pom.xml`), we do the build as well.
+Here, we set the `BaseGoals` (inspection and autofix) on every push.
+Then if this is a Maven project (identified by having a `pom.xml`), we do the build as well.

 ```typescript
     sdm.withPushRules(